byjg/php-authuser/README.md

 <?php
 $users = new ByJG\Authenticate\UsersDBDataset(
     'connection',   // The connection string.
-Please refer to the project byjg/anydataset new UserTable(),  // The field metadata for store the users new CustomTable()  // The field metadata for store the extra properties );
+Please refer to the project byjg/anydataset new UserDefinition(),  // The field metadata for store the users new UserPropertiesDefinition()  // The field metadata for store the extra properties );
 ```